ngly712/Chirikov-Standard-Map/README.md

 ## Topological Transivity

 A system's “topological transitivity” refers to the impossibility of defining a clear boundary for the system's trajectory from a range of finite initial conditions.
-Formally, the mapping $f:X\to X$ is topologically transitive if, for any pair of non-empty open sets $U,V\in X$, there exists a positive $k$ such that $f^k(U)\cap V\neq \empty$.
+Formally, the mapping $f:X\to X$ is topologically transitive if, for any pair of non-empty open sets $U,V\in X$, there exists a positive $k$ such that $f^k(U)\cap V\neq \emptyset$.
 This means that any point in $U$ (assumed not to be in $V$) will eventually enter $V$ after being iterated upon by $f$ enough times.
 Therefore, defining any pair of separated open sets $U$ and $V$ is impossible [4].

 <p align='center'>
 <b>Topological mixing of the logistic map after six iterations</b> [7]